WHAT IS INFORMATION?

 • How can contemplation, empathy, kindness, and/or responsibility be studied via information?

 • What are patterns of digital divides?
-What comes after post-truth?
+What comes after an era of meta-data, post-truth, and pattern recognition?

-• Can games, artificial intelligence, and AR/VR help us to adapt to the ever-changing postdisciplinary landscape?
+• Can robotics, machine learning, and/or MR help us to adapt to the ever-changing transdisciplinary landscape?

 • What laws/regulations/policies are appropriate for information?
 How are information and value(s) related?